pi-star-2025/pi_star/Pi Fundamentals/star_vision.md

 ...

-In a sun, the 9 represents the dead center.
-The 2 is then not just an array, but a circle of arrays (spokes of sunlight)
+In a star, the 9 represents the dead center.
+The 2 is then not just an array, but a circle of arrays (spokes of starlight)

 In an atom, the 5 represents the outer electrons, 9 represents the very center of the atom, and 2 represents its circular vision.

-Thus, the definition of a sun is when the 2 in 3.141592 is a circle of arrays, not only one array.
-This means that the physical sun itself is a stable 3.14159 system.
+Thus, the definition of a star is when the 2 in 3.141592 is a circle of arrays, not only one array.
+This means that the physical star itself is a stable 3.14159 system.